Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

-There are some minor differences in the rotation profiles of Run~A and Run~B between a maxima and minima of $Q_{xx}$, while no differences are observed in Run~C. Both Run~A and Run~B have a larger difference between angular velocities of polar and equatorial regions at a minima of $Q_{xx}$ (lower panels), but and accelerated northern pole is seen at the top panel of Run B. This implies that stars would deform and adopt an ellipsoidal shape, adding a further contribution to the quadrupole moment.
-However, as we have fixed boundary conditions, we cannot resolve such reaction.
-The three runs show a solar-like rotation profile with the equatorial region rotating faster than the poles as a consequence of Coriolis numbers above the transition region from anti-solar to solar-like differential rotation.
-This transition is found around $\rm{Co} \gtrsim 1$ \citep[see e.g.][]{Gastine14, Kapyla14}.
-The rotation profile becomes more similar to a solid body rotation profile with increasing rotation as expected \citep[e.g.][]{Viviani18}, a result also seen in fully-convective star simulations \citep{Kapyla20}.
+for all runs, average them over time, and show the deviations from such averages during the two times of interest in Fig.~\ref{fig:OmegaProfileAvg}.
+There are minor differences in the rotation profiles of Runs~A and B between maxima and minima of $Q_{xx}$, while almost no differences are observed in Run~C. Runs~A and B have a larger difference between angular velocities of polar and equatorial regions at a minima of $Q_{xx}$ (lower panels), but an accelerated northern pole is seen in the top panel of Run B. A large difference in differential rotation implies that the star would deform and adopt an ellipsoidal shape as a consequence of the centrifugal force, adding a further contribution to the quadrupole moment.
+However, as we have fixed boundary conditions, we cannot model such a reaction.
+All of our runs show a solar-like rotation profile with equatorial regions rotating faster than the poles as a consequence of Coriolis numbers above the transition region from antisolar to solar-like differential rotation.
+This transition occurs around $\rm{Co} \gtrsim 1$ \citep[see e.g.,][]{Gastine14, Kapyla14} whereas the rotation profile approaches solid body rotation for rapid rotation \citep[e.g.,][]{Viviani18,Kapyla21}.